 Logistics & Freight

-Trucking Insurance Costs Skyrocket, Outpacing Inflation
+Trucking Insurance Costs Skyrocket Past Inflation

 Key Takeaways

-• Trucking insurance premiums have surged 18.6% from 2021-2024, significantly outpacing consumer inflation.
+• Trucking insurance premiums have increased by 18.6% from 2021-2024, outpacing consumer inflation by 5.4 percentage points.

-“These increases in excess coverage expenses point to the role of rampant litigation in inflating claims costs,” ATRI said in a statement announcing the findings.
+“These increases in excess coverage expenses point to the role of rampant litigation in inflating claims costs,”

 🧬 Related Insights